 Both Northbound and Southbound trading value have fluctuated over time, along with changes in market sentiment.
-Yet, the average daily trading value (ADT) of Northbound trading has maintained a relatively steady level between 1% and 1.6% of the ADT of the SSE total A-share market.
-On the other hand, after a rise and fall of Southbound trading in the first 9 months after launch, a strong upward trend was observed for Southbound trading relative to the SEHK Main Board total market trading in the past year, rising from 2.1% of the Main Board ADT in September 2015 to 6.1% in August 2016.
-For the first time after April 2015, Southbound ADT exceeded Northbound ADT in June 2016 and again in August 2016.
+Yet, the average daily trading value (ADT) of Northbound trading has maintained a relatively steady level between 1% and 1.6% of the ADT of the Mainland total Ashare market.
+On the other hand, after a rise and fall of Southbound trading in the first 9 months after launch, a strong upward trend was observed for Southbound trading relative to the SEHK Main Board total market trading since the fourth quarter of 2015, rising from 2.1% of the Main Board ADT in September 2015 to 10.8% in September 2016.
+The upward trend of Southbound trading continued despite a decrease somewhat at times.
+For the first time after April 2015, Southbound ADT exceeded Northbound ADT in June 2016 and time and again in subsequent months.
 (See Figures 1 and 2 below).